PedroCavaleiro/whmcs-api/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=A3JFH2WA6U9YU)

-The implemented functions are designed to be very easy to use The following code demonstrates to to implement the GetClientDetails on an ASP.net MVC app
+The implemented functions are designed to be very easy to use The following code demonstrates to to implement the GetClientDetails on an ASP.net MVC app<br />
+More information on the project Wiki <a href="https://github.com/hitmanpt/whmcs-api/wiki/Getting-Started">Getting Started</a>

 ```
 using WHMCS-API;